mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 It is possible to obtain a permit to visit Victoria, though not by any means easy.
-Such a permit includes strict clauses about trading metal or metal goods to the locals, and specifically prohibits access to Victoria’s moon, Albert.
+Such a permit includes strict clauses about trading metal or metal goods to the locals, and specifically prohibits access to Victoria's moon, Albert.
 Permits make it perfectly clear that permission to visit the moon has not been granted and that lethal force may be used without warning against any vessel approaching.
 No reason has ever been given.
 Albert is large enough to have an atmosphere and appears to even have some surface water.
-It is officially listed as uninhabited but there have been reports of a stone–built (or, more fancifully, ‘crystalline’) city on the surface.
+It is officially listed as uninhabited but there have been reports of a stone–built (or, more fancifully, 'crystalline') city on the surface.
 Official charts make no mention of this, nor of any colonization effort or history of habitation on Albert.
-Official sources will not even discuss the matter, and suggest that chasing wild tales is not a very useful way to spend one’s time.
+Official sources will not even discuss the matter, and suggest that chasing wild tales is not a very useful way to spend one's time.
 Lanth Subsector
 Name Statistics Remarks
 Extolay 0101 B45589A–A N I